chukwudi-ezenwaba/chukwudi-ezenwaba/README.md

 Automated virtual machine backup solution with scheduling, logging, and retention policies to support disaster recovery.

 ✦ Hybrid Azure and Microsoft 365 Environment
-Hybrid identity and endpoint management solution integrating on-prem systems with Azure AD, Intune, and Microsoft 365.
+Hybrid identity and endpoint management solution integrating on-prem systems with Entra ID, Intune, and Microsoft 365.

 ---